• Skincare

-So, time to turn to an old and well established recipe that’s been around for about a century and, according to wise women wisdom, works every single time.
+So, it’s time to turn to an old and well-established recipe that’s been around for about a century and works every single time according to wise women’s wisdom.

 2 tablespoons castor oil